 Zhejiang Institution is a public research institution in Zhejiang, China, and a member of the C9 League.
 It is in Hangzhou, the capital of Zhejiang Province.
-Zhejiang University is one of China’s oldest, most selective, most well-known universities, having been founded in 1897.
+Zhejiang University is one of China’s oldest, most prestigious, and top best Universities in China, having been founded in 1897.
 The university’s 37 colleges, institutions, and divisions provide over 140 undergraduate and graduate programs.

 According to the Chinese Ministry of Education, the university is also a member of the Yangtze Delta Universities Alliance, the Association of Pacific Rim Universities, the Worldwide Universities Network, the International Association of Universities, and the Global University Network for Innovation.

 Among the nearly 4,000 academic members are 53 members of the Chinese Academy of Sciences and Engineering, 15 Liberal Arts and Humanities Senior Professors, 164 Chang Jiang Scholars, and 154 beneficiaries of the National Science Fund for Distinguished Young Scholars.